shristi39/e-shop-in-golang/README.md

 Steps for dockerizing the project to the docker images are-

 1. Create the docker file outside the controllers and models.
-2. Inside that dockerfile write some code and save that file
+2. Inside that dockerfile write code and save that file
 3. In the terminal run some  docker command .

         In the terminal run the following commands to create the docker image .